 Andy Brennan was a Deputy Director in the National Crime Agency and prior to this, a senior police officer in the West Yorkshire Police where he held positions as the Head of the Homicide and Major Enquiry Teams and Head of Professional Standards and Counter Corruption Unit.
 He was awarded the Queens Police Medal for services to policing and the public in 2012.

-David Hutton spent 22 years as a senior leader in schools, initially as Deputy Head and then as Head.
-He represented fellow headteachers on Suffolk’s Schools’ Forum, chaired the Governing Body at a Special School, and was a membership of the Ipswich Opportunity Area Board.
-He is also a qualified Ofsted inspector.
+David Hutton is Chair of the IPSO Readers’ Panel and spent 22 years as a senior leader in secondary schools, initially as Deputy Head and then as Head.
+He represented fellow headteachers on Suffolk’s Schools’ Forum, chaired the Governing Body of a Special School, and was a founder member of the Ipswich Opportunity Area Board.
+He is also a qualified Ofsted Inspector.

 Alastair Machray is the former Editor of The Liverpool Echo and Editor-in-Chief of Trinity Mirror Merseyside, Cheshire and North Wales.
 He spent 25 years as a daily newspaper editor, making him the longest-serving daily editor in the UK.
 He has worked in both national and regional newsrooms, winning numerous awards, including, in 2020, an MBE for services to local journalism.
 He lives on The Wirral and now runs a media consulting business.

 Asmita Naik is an independent consultant on international development and human rights following a career at the United Nations in Geneva in the 1990s.
 She serves as a magistrate and on various professional regulatory bodies.
 She co-authored a 2002 landmark report which put the issue of sexual exploitation by aid workers on the global agenda and has been involved in measures to strengthen oversight of the aid sector since then.